 This example demonstrates how a water analysis can be (routinely) checked and interpreted by hydrochemistry.
-We start with a groundwater sample, gw.sol, that belongs to the collection of example files shipped with aqion.
+We start with the water C9.sol, which is part of the collection of example files supplied with aqion.

 We restrict our demonstration to the following four steps: